toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 Sync](https://doc.rust-lang.org/std/cell/struct.RefCell.html#impl-Sync-for-RefCell%3CT%3E).

 The reason why RefCell doesn't implement Sync is because it doesn't synchronize interior mutability (mutating internal state).
-This means that multiple threads could concurrenlty attempt to mutate the internal state and result in a race condition.
+This means that multiple threads could concurrently attempt to mutate the internal state and result in a race condition.
 RefCell is allowed to be Send since its fine to mutate internal state within one thread if we transfer ownership of RefCell to that thread.